Download Our Free Wellness Guide

 Popular Activewear Brands Contain High Levels of Hormone-Disrupting Chemicals.

-“The Center for Environmental Health (CEH) sent legal notices to eight additional brands whose leggings, shorts, sports bras, and athletic shirts after testing showed the clothing could expose individuals to up to 40 times the safe limit of the chemical bisphenol A (BPA), according to California law.
-The new brands include: -leggings from Athleta, Champion, Kohl’s, Nike, Patagonia -sports bras from Sweaty Betty -athletic shirts from Fabletics -shorts from Adidas, Champion, Nike.”
+“The Center for Environmental Health sent legal notices to eight additional brands whose leggings, shorts, sports bras, and athletic shirts after testing showed the clothing could expose individuals to up to 40 times the safe limit of the chemical bisphenol A, according to California law.
+The new brands include: leggings from Athleta, Champion, Kohl’s, Nike, and Patagonia, sports bras from Sweaty Betty, athletic shirts from Fabletics, and shorts from Adidas, Champion, and Nike.”

 Formaldehyde is Identified as Cancerous